--4 cre
+1-4 crs.
 Provides seminars and courses on varying topics that are current and relevant to accounting students and business professionals.
 This course may be taken up to four (4) times for a total of 4 credit hours.
 Prerequisites will vary according to the topic.
 Prerequisite: Will vary according to topic.